325-years-bonus for all Ridinger

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 A Strong Stag of 20 Points who scratches the ground with the legs in fury and ransacks an ant-hill with the antlers.
 Toned lithograph by Hermann Menzler printed by A. Renaud for L. J. Heymann in Berlin.
 (1863-65.)
 Inscribed: Gez.v.J.E.Ridinger,lith.v.H.Menzler, otherwise in German as above.
 10½ × 11¾ in (26.6 × 29.7 cm).

-After plate 10 of the “Study of the Wild Animals”, though reproducing the memorial on the right side of the picture half only anymore and therefore shifting the action more clearly into the center:
+After plate 10 of the “Contemplation of the Wild Animals”, though reproducing only half of its monument on the right side of the subject signaling ancient references and thus shifting the scene more distinctly into the center: